Hi guys what i a reasonable amount to charge for waiting per hour?

 Ive had some good conversations with jelly, especially mr strawberry!
 I think £15-£20 per hour is a fair price and i think those charging £45-£50 are taking the p@@s

 Enjoy this discussion?
-Check out these related topics: Friday 3pm and waiting on work, Waiting Time, That time of month again let's see who pays up on time, is about time we had a feed back system, Bidding & Pick Up Time, Why do companies keep you waiting, Is it quieter than normal for this time of year, It's Time To Say Goodbye, Xmas time pays for my Holiday, Daylight Savings Time, Website Errors.
+Check out these related topics: Friday 3pm and waiting on work, That time of month again let's see who pays up on time, Is it quieter than normal for this time of year, Waiting Time, is about time we had a feed back system, Time for a whinge, Time to hang up my courier hat, Why do companies keep you waiting, Looks like another quiet time, Vehicle change time.

 Reply To Topic